WWE Raw Results (10/16): Keller’s report on Cody & Jey vs. The Judgment Day, Ripley vs. Baszler, Ricochet vs. Nakamura, Gunther vs. Reed

 Ripley said she noticed Sami looked kind of lost.
 She said they tried to help Jey regain his direction, but when it comes to Sami, they have a different plan.
 She said they want to get rid of him permanently.
 They surrounded the ring.
 Barrett said he is a man standing alone on an island.
 Out charged Jey Uso with a chair in hand.
 He joined Sami and brought him a chair.
 The Judgment Day retreated.

 (Keller’s Analysis: I’m really glad they gave Sami a prominent platform to address the move of Owens to Smackdown.
-It underlines its importance in general and also establishes that Sami’s back in the singles ranks.
-The promo wasn’t especially memorable, but it served its purpose and helped promote the tag title match later.)
+It underlines its importance in general and also establishes that Sami’s back in the singles ranks.)

 -A clip aired of Ricochet and Shinsuke Nakamura having issues in recent weeks.